Disclosure process in Northern Ireland

 Certain roles within Scouting require a Disclosure check to be completed as part of the Appointments Process.
 This page explains more about Disclosure checking for those who hold roles in Northern Ireland.

-To find out which roles require a Disclosure check, please see The Appointment Process chapter in Policy, Organisation & Rules.
+To find out which roles require a Disclosure check, please see Chapter 16: Adult Roles in Policy, Organisation & Rules.

 Access Northern Ireland (AccessNI) Disclosure check